Skip to main content

 Museo Galileo

-We were still working our lead in Florence, in pursuit of that elusive Ceylon Sapphire taken from the Paris boutique.
+We were still working our lead in Florence in pursuit of that elusive Ceylon Sapphire taken from the Paris boutique.
 However, Peridot wanted some time away from the case.
 He always reminded me that the science of deduction includes time to allow the subconscious to process the facts.
-It was no accident we would visit the famous telescope, Peridot's agenda for our trip was becoming quite clear.
+It was no accident we would visit the famous telescope; Peridot's agenda for our trip was becoming quite clear.
 Florence was a treasure trove of history just waiting to be explored.

-In a rather excited state, Peridot tilted his head, raised his right index finger, and cleared his throat, “If my memory serves me, in the early 17th Century most Europeans accepted the Roman Catholic Church's account of creation, which placed our planet at the center of the universe.”
-My colleague paused for a moment, to collect his thoughts, “Galileo’s telescope, invented in 1609, overturned this idea by allowing the scientist to observe moon-like phases in the planet Venus, which could only be explained by a sun-centered solar system.”
+In a rather excited state, Peridot tilted his head, raised his right index finger, and cleared his throat, “If my memory serves me, in the early 17th Century, most Europeans accepted the Roman Catholic Church's account of creation, which placed our planet at the center of the universe.”
+My colleague paused to collect his thoughts, “Galileo’s telescope, invented in 1609, overturned this idea by allowing the scientist to observe moon-like phases in the planet Venus, which could only be explained by a sun-centered solar system.”

 The displays contained many rare astronomical instruments – including the objective lens created by the scientist and the only two existing telescopes built by Galileo himself.

-After leaving the museum we strolled the cobblestone streets and found a quaint outdoor caffè.
+After leaving the museum, we strolled the cobblestone streets and found a quaint outdoor caffè.

 “How about an espresso?” said Peridot.